Artist Info & Rules

 Jury results will be emailed from EntryThingy.com on January 20, 2019 with the subject of Art on the Square results.

 Read the information below then click the “Agree and Apply” link at the bottom.

 OVERVIEW: Art on the Square in is a juried fine arts festival presenting the work of approximately 105 artists.
 The show takes place on the Public Square in Belleville, IL which is in the greater St. Louis metropolitan area and easily accessible by Interstates 64, 55 and 70.

 Artists have direct booth access for set-up and loading.
 Twenty-four hour security is provided by the Belleville Police.
-Artists receive a complimentary dinner delivered to the booths on Friday evening and refreshments are provided throughout the weekend in the Artist Hospitality Center or by delivery to the booths.
+Artists receive complimentary meals, snacks and water delivered to the booth throughout the weekend.
+Other refreshments are also available at the Artist Hospitality Center.
 Booth sitters and bathroom facilities are available.

 Strong average attendance of over 75,000 visitors, regional advertising worth over $675,000 and a reputation for great hospitality provide artists with an outstanding opportunity for success.

-Art on the Square is a 501(c)(3) non-profit organization with an all-volunteer executive board as well as hundreds of community volunteers who work to make the show a success.
-Any proceeds from the fair are used to promote the arts in southwestern Illinois and to support individual programs sponsored by the Art on the Square Foundation.
+Art on the Square is a 501(c)(3) non-profit organization led by an all-volunteer executive board with the assistance of hundreds of community volunteers who work to make the show a success.
+Any proceeds from the fair are used to promote the arts in southwestern Illinois and to support individual programs and community outreach sponsored by the Art on the Square Foundation.

 No application can be submitted to the jury without payment of the $40 non-refundable jury fee for each entry.
 Payment can be made at the time of application using the available PayPal button.
 If this is not possible, checks sent to Art on the Square, PO Box 23561, Belleville, IL 62223 will be accepted.